fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

     | "" -> null
     | _ -> str
 ```
 checks correctly - the known type is `string | null` and the actual type of `str` is `string | null`.
-However the non-type-annoted version
+However the non-type-annotated version
 ```fsharp
 let example1 (str: string) =
     match str with